ducanhnguyen/hidden-markov-model/README.md

 ### Train HMM (forward-backward algorithm)

-Problem: Given a sequence of observations, train HMM
+Problem: Given a sequence of discrete observations, train a HMM

 Link tutorial: <a href="https://web.stanford.edu/~jurafsky/slp3/A.pdf">HMM (standford)</a>